Exceptional Andreev spectrum and supercurrent in p-wave non-Hermitian Josephson junctions: Discussion and conclusion

 \section{Discussion and conclusion}

 Our proposal of $p$-wave NHJJ is experimentally relevant.
 The $p$-wave superconductor can be fabricated by 1D semiconductors such as InAs and InSb, proximitized to $s$-wave superconductors\ \citep{Lutchyn2010,Oreg10prl,Mourik12science,Frolov20NP}.
 The local non-Hermitian barrier potential at the junction could be realized by coupling of the Josephson junction with a dissipative lead\ \citep{ZhangS22prl,LiuD22prl}.
-The appearance of particular EPs in $p$-wave NHJJ could be probed by current susceptibility\ \citep{ShenPX24prl} or local density of states directly\ \citep{Solow25arxiv}.
+Notably, the evolution of MZMs to a pair of EPs should be a distinct observable signature in the spectroscopy of a $p$-wave NHJJ.

 In summary, we have investigated the exceptional Andreev spectrum and transport properties of $p$-wave NHJJs.
 By solving the bulk BdG equation, we have revealed the appearance of EPs in the spectrum of Andreev quasi-bound states, with no counterparts in Hermitian Josephson junctions.
+These EPs origin from MZMs as varying the non-Hermiticity and are topologically protected.
 The supercurrent across the $p$-wave NHJJ is obtained from the Andreev reflection amplitudes.
 It turns out that the supercurrent profile shows no divergence across the EPs.
 The critical supercurrent decays linearly with increasing the non-Hermiticity strength.